SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 write the data in a DataFrame, to a file / database.
 These are the Exporters being supported by v0.1.0 of daru-io : Avro, CSV, Excel, JSON, RData, RDS, SQL.

-  - General file formats : CSV, Excel, JSON.
+  - General file formats : CSV, Excel (xls), JSON.
   - Special file formats : Avro, RData, RDS.
   - Database related : SQL.